 CEHD: What was your major when you attended the College of Education and Human Development?

 Kristi: I received a Bachelor’s in Interdisciplinary Studies – 4-8th grade math and science.

 CEHD: What do you do now?

 Kristi: I’m a teacher at Passmore Elementary in Alvin Texas.
 I teach at risk 2-5th grade children – I help bridge the gaps and help them with fundamentals.

 CEHD: What does being a teacher mean to you?

 Kristi: Being a teacher means connecting with the children first.
 Once you do that everything else falls into place and you can focus on academics.

 CEHD: What advice would you give to up and coming teachers, especially those studying at Texas A&M?

 Kristi: I would tell them to be themselves.
 Be open to new ideas and be flexible.
-As I mentioned before, connecting with the kids is so very important.
+As I mentioned, connecting with the children is so important.

-CEHD: You recently won the 2012 Milken Family Foundation Educator Award, and Governor Perry surprised you and presented it in front of the entire school – how did that feel?
+CEHD: About the Milken Family Foundation Education award, we understand Governor Perry surprised you and presented it in front of the entire school.
+How did that make you feel?